libuv/libuv/docs/src/tcp.rst

     The callback is made when the connection has been established or when a connection error happened.

+.. c:function:: int uv_tcp_enable_largesocket(uv_tcp_t* handle)

+    For TCP based full duplex streams, leverages the TCP window scaling, if it is supported by the underlying system.
+The socket buffer size is aligned to the system configuration values, and the internal I/O buffers are enlarged to transport large amount of data.

+    Currently supported only for Linux, AIX and MAC OS X.

+    Will return either:

+    * 0: Indicates system supports TCP window scaling, and socket buffers are increased (in platform specific manner)
+    * EV_ENOSYS: Indicates either no platform support, or not configured to tap the capability.

 .. seealso:: The :c:type:`uv_stream_t` API functions also apply.